-We take dental emergencies seriously and we always have a doctor on call.
-If your child experiences a concerning dental problem outside of regular office hours, please call our office and the voice message system will provide you with the on-call phone number.
+We take dental emergencies seriously and we always have a dentist on call.
+If your child experiences a concerning dental problem outside of regular office hours, please call our office and the voicemail will provide you with the on-call phone number.
 Many times these problems can be discussed over the phone and your child can be treated during normal office hours when we have our full compliment of staff.
 However, we will make arrangements to see your child if the emergency needs immediate attention.

 Below is a list of some of the most common dental emergencies and what you should do in each instance.